 - Child Welfare Reform

-Governor Abbott made it known in January that improving Child Protective Services and Texas’ foster care program was one of his top priorities, and Dr. Stucky agreed.
-The program is designed to protect our most at-risk Texans, and it has been underperforming for years because of an inefficient state bureaucracy.
+Governor Abbott made it known in January of 2017 that improving Child Protective Services and Texas’ foster care program was one of his top priorities, and Dr. Stucky agreed.
+The program is designed to protect our most at-risk Texans, and it had been underperforming for years because of an inefficient state bureaucracy.

-The 2017-2019 budget also adds $508 million for child protection.
-This includes funds to hire almost 600 new CPS caseworkers, to enhance foster care provider rates, and to provide additional support for kinship care.
+The 2017-2019 budget also added $508 million for child protection.
+This included funds to hire almost 600 new CPS caseworkers, to enhance foster care provider rates, and to provide additional support for kinship care.